-The purpose of workflow design is to make sure sequential tasks are mapped out in a way that the process and its associated activities and assets move seamlessly from step to step.
+The purpose of workflow design is to make sure sequential tasks are mapped out in a way that the process and its associated activities move seamlessly.

 Ironically, designing a workflow can have the opposite effect.

 It’s more than knowing how to create a good flowchart, and it’s certainly more than plugging in data into a workflow platform.
 I've had a few big failures in workflow design, so in this article I outline what you should (and shouldn't) do.